 - Guest House

 The Jagiellonian University educates on the three levels: Ordinary, Masters, and Doctoral, following the principles of the Bologna Process.
-There are well over a hundred degrees and specialties available in Polish, as well as over a dozen in English.
-The European Credit Transfer System (ECTS) has been implemented in all courses and specialties, enabling trouble-free linking of studies at UJ with studies in other European countries.
+There are well over a hundred degrees and specialities available in Polish, as well as over a dozen in English.
+The European Credit Transfer System (ECTS) has been implemented in all courses and specialities, enabling trouble-free linking of studies at UJ with studies in other European countries.
 Together with the development of co-operation with a number of universities worldwide, this has enabled a great increase in student mobility.

 This school offers programs in: